SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Preliminaries

-In the first stage, a noisy latent variable $\vz_1 \in\R^{16\times16\times16\times8}$ is sampled from $\SN$ and denoised by a rectified flow model iteratively applying Eq.~\ref{eq:flow} using either image or text conditioning.
+\paragraph{Structure Generation.} In the first stage, a noisy latent variable $\vz_1 \in\R^{16\times16\times16\times8}$ is sampled from $\SN$ and denoised by a rectified flow model iteratively applying Eq.~\ref{eq:flow} using either image or text conditioning.
 Specifically, text conditions are encoded via the CLIP~\citep{radford2021learning} text encoder, while image conditions are encoded via DINOv2~\citep{oquab2024dinov2}.
-The denoised latent $\vz_0$ is then decoded by a decoder $\mathcal{D}$ into a binary occupancy grid $\vx \in \{0,1\}^{64\times64\times64}$, which encodes the spatial structure of the 3D asset.
-Note that the pretrained decoder $\mathcal{D}$ comes with a corresponding pretrained encoder $\mathcal{E}$.
-While $\mathcal{E}$ is not used during Trellis inference, it is required for our guidance mechanism, as detailed later.
+The denoised latent $\vz_0$ is then decoded by a decoder $\mathcal{D}$ into a binary occupancy grid $\vx \in \{0,1\}^{64\times64\times64}$, which represents the coarse spatial structure of the generated 3D asset.
+Note that the pretrained decoder $\mathcal{D}$ is accompanied by a corresponding pretrained encoder $\mathcal{E}$.
+While $\mathcal{E}$ is not utilized during standard Trellis inference, it is essential for our guidance mechanism, as it maps the spatial conditioning signal into the shared latent space (see Sec.~\ref{sec:method}).